Ida Marie Honoré: Early life

 Born Ida Marie Honoré in Louisville, Kentucky, her father was prominent Chicago businessman and leading real estate developer Henry Hamilton Honoré.
-Ida attended St. Xavier School and Dearborn Seminary in Chicago, and graduated from Georgetown Visitation Monastery (although she was an Episcopalian) in Washington, D.C., in 1874.
+Ida attended St. Xavier School and Dearborn Seminary in Chicago, and graduated from Georgetown Visitation Preparatory School (although she was an Episcopalian) in Washington, D.C., in 1874.

 She achieved a reputation as a skilled musician on harp and piano.

 Personal life

-During her time in Washington, D.C. she met and began to be courted by Frederick Dent Grant, oldest son of US President Ulysses Simpson Grant.
-They eventually married Grant in her parents’ home on October 20, 1874, with the President and First Lady in attendance.
+During her time in Washington, D.C. she met and began to be courted by Frederick Dent Grant, oldest son of US President Ulysses S Grant.
+They eventually married in her parents' home on October 20, 1874, with the President and First Lady in attendance.
 She was twenty years of age.
-Following a brief honeymoon, Ida left to live with her mother and father-in-law at the White House while her husband Fred continued in military service.
+Following a brief honeymoon, Ida left to live with her mother and father-in-law at the White House, while her husband Fred continued in military service.
 Together, Frederick and Ida Marie were the parents of two children: